dhlparcel/log4j-finder/README.md

+# Fork of log4j-finder to detect Spring versions vulnerable to _Spring4Shell_ (CVE-2022-22965)

+Info below is not adjusted.
+Principles are the same.
+Hashes of the vulnerable file, CachedIntrospectionResults.class, are taken from all releases of spring-beans from Maven central.

 # log4j-finder

 A Python3 script to scan the filesystem to find Log4j2 that is vulnerable to _Log4Shell_ (`CVE-2021-44228` & `CVE-2021-45046` & `CVE-2021-45105`).